calebgibson21/mcp_from_scratch/README.md

 This project is a Python-based implementation of a Model Context Protocol (MCP) server.
 It handles communication with an MCP client using JSON-RPC 2.0 messages exchanged via standard input (stdin) and standard output (stdout).

+It was inspired by Jack Herington's [Buid a custom MCP server in 15 mins](https://youtu.be/nTMSyldeVSw?si=3cZfjtGR4JyVdLVZ) video.
+I thought it was a great way to get a good understanding of the underpinnings of an MCP server before jumping into libraries.

 ## Features

 *   **JSON-RPC 2.0 Compliant:** Adheres to the JSON-RPC 2.0 specification for message formatting and processing.